MatusZubcak/CubicGraphKaszonyiFunctionProgram/README.md

 ```

 ### Graph class size
-Follow the graph class information (or beginning the file with), graph size of graphs in the file has to be provided.
+Before you start writing the adjacency lists, graph size has to be provided.
 For example, lets say you have a class of cubic graphs where every graph has 8 vertices.
-So you begin (or continue after information) the file with 8
+So you write before every graph number 8
 Example:
 ```
 8
 ```

-Do note, every graph in the file must have the same size

 ### cubic graphs of given size in adjacency lists format
 Following the graph class size number, you now can type any amount of graphs you want.